All Episodes

 You can go to it and download the actual documents that would suggest that there's some credence to what they're saying.

-There is some clear evidence that Mifsud was being directed to uh uh introduce uh Papadopoulos to uh the Russians, and secondly, there was some trickery, chicanery going on.
+There's some clear evidence that Mifsud was being directed to introduce Papadopoulos to the Russians.

-That's the sort of trickery or or undercover work that often goes on in either private intelligence ops or government ops.
+That's the sort of trickery or undercover work that often goes on in either private intelligence ops or government ops.

 I think one of the theories here is it could be a government, right?

-MI6, America, who knows.
+MI6, America, who knows?

 Someone had paid to have this dirty trick staged.